Matsyendranatha: In Nepal

-Rato Matsyendranath of Patan, Nepal
+Rato Matsyendranatha of Patan, Nepal

-Hyangu (red) Macchindranath temple also known as Temple of Bunga: Dyaa: as it resides in Bungamati and also in Patan, also known as the Rato Macchindranath Temple, is one of the oldest Matsyendranath temples, dating back from the 16th century.
+Hyangu (red) Macchindranath temple also known as Temple of Bunga: Dyaa: as it resides in Bungamati and also in Patan, also known as the Rato Macchindranath Temple, is one of the oldest Matsyendranatha temples, dating back from the 16th century.
 It lies in the southern part of the Patan Durbar Square.
 Each of the four well-crafted wooden doors of this temple is guarded by two lion figures while the four corners of the temple are guarded by khyah, a yeti-like figure.

-The murti of Rato Macchindranath (Matsyendranath) spends six months of the year in this temple.
-The village of Bungamati, regarded in Nepal as the birthplace of Matsyendranath, is a traditional Newar town located 10 km from downtown Kathmandu.
+The murti of Rato Macchindranath (Matsyendranatha) spends six months of the year in this temple.
+The village of Bungamati, regarded in Nepal as the birthplace of Matsyendranatha, is a traditional Newar town located 10 km from downtown Kathmandu.
 The temple of Rato Macchindranath is located in the heart of this village and it is known as his second home.
 After the chariot festival, Rato Macchindranath spends the next six months in this temple.

-Seto Matsyendranath of Kathmandu, Nepal
+Seto Matsyendranatha of Kathmandu, Nepal

 Toyu (white) Macchindranath temple also known as JanaBaha: Dyaa: as it resides in JanaBaha: in Kathmandu in another important Macchindranath temple in Nepal.
-White Machhindranath(Matsyendranath) is also known as Jana-baha Dyo since the temple is located at Jana Baha(Bahal).
+White Machhindranath(Matsyendranatha) is also known as Jana-baha Dyo since the temple is located at Jana Baha(Bahal).

 Bhoto Jatra (भोटो जात्रा)/ Chariot Festival

-The most important event connected with the deity is the annual chariot procession known as Bunga Dyah Jatra or Rato Macchindranath Jatra.
+An important event connected with the deity is the annual chariot procession known as Bunga Dyah Jatra or Rato Macchindranath Jatra.
 Each year, the locals of Patan, Lalitpur celebrate the festival in order to show respect to the rain god.
 This festival is one of the oldest and the longest festival celebrated in Patan and is celebrated in April–May.

 It is celebrated just before the monsoon season starts so that the city will get plenty rainfall for good growth of crops.
 During the procession, the image of Bunga Dyah is placed on a tall chariot about 65 feet high and pulled in stages through the streets of Patan for a month.

-Before the chariot festival starts the ritual of Mahasnana is conducted in an auspicious hour as indicated by the astrologers about 15 days before the chariot festival.
+Before the chariot festival starts, the ritual of Mahasnana is conducted in an auspicious hour as indicated by the astrologers, about 15 days before the chariot festival.
 The deity is taken to a platform at Lagankhel which is about 200 meters away from the temple of Machindranath at Ta: bahal Lalitpur.
-There in front of a huge crowd, the god is given a bath with the sacred water mixture of honey, milk, and water fetched by the panejus or priests in the four silver kalasa(vessel).
-The four priests then pour the sacred water or jal from four directions in the platform to the deity and it is believed that from whichever direction 1st the jal touches the deity from the same direction monsoon will start or first rain will be granted.
+There in front of a crowd, the god is given a bath with the sacred water mixture of honey, milk, and water fetched by the panejus (priests) in the four silver kalasa (vessel).
+The four priests then pour the sacred water (jal) from four directions in the platform to the deity and it is believed that from whichever direction 1st the jal touches the deity from the same direction monsoon will start or first rain will be granted.